Girls Academy is the leading provider of school-based engagement programs for Aboriginal and Torres Strait Islander girls in Australia.

-Our program increases the skills, employability, mental health and well-being of Indigenous girls throughout Australia – providing them with better opportunities to contribute to the social and economic outcomes of the wider community.
+Our program increases the skills, employability, mental health and wellbeing of Aboriginal and Torres Strait Islander girls around Australia – providing them with better opportunities to contribute to the social and economic outcomes of the wider community.

 Girls Academy equips girls with the tools they need to engage in their education, achieve their goals and change their communities.
 Academy girls are ready to make an economic contribution to our nation and to be part of the social change that is Closing the Gap.

 Big 4 Objectives

 Program activities are designed with emphasis on our Big 4 Objectives: